Pitasi/univrs/articles/univrs.md

     msg="
         Not at all!
         That would require an enormous amount of work and I only worked on this in my spare time.
-I wanted to learn more Rust and played with it building something that I could actually use in real life: a webserver.
+I wanted to learn more about Rust and played with it building something that I could actually use in real life: a webserver.
     ">
 </dialog>

 I think of this as the Rust equivalent of [T3 Stack](https://create.t3.gg/).
 I did not implement a framework, I took existing libraries and put some glue in between them.

 ## The goal
 I know you're eager to dive in, let me show you what it looks like:

 - screenshots
 - custom comps in markdown